Frequently Asked Questions

 Is it normal to become emotional?

-Through massage therapy it is common too experience sudden emotions such as happiness, sadness, anger, confusion, anxiety.
-Just remember you are in a safe place and let your therapist know if it becomes overwhelming.
+Through massage therapy it’s possible to experience sudden emotions such as happiness, sadness, anger, confusion, anxiety.
+Just remember you are in a safe place, and let your therapist know if it becomes overwhelming.
 This type of response to massage may happen during any session, but it’s more common to when a client is receiving more frequent and deeper work.

-Once again.
-These sessions are about you and only you so take the time needed and breathe.
+Once again, these sessions are about you, and only you – so take whatever time is needed and breathe.

 What to Expect in your massage session.